AlexRmlt/ethicbot-rasa/data/nlu.md

 - /affirm

 ## intent:consequence
+- [The children](stakeholder) would not get any money to receive proper food, clothing and medical care.
+- [Florin](name) would get arrested by the police and receive a penalty
 - [Five persons](stakeholder:five persons) would get overrun and die
 - [Five persons](stakeholder:five persons) would be overrun and get killed
 - Then only [one person](stakeholder) would get killed